 PATCH Coulee Region

 Hey!
-My name is Liv and I am a Junior at Onalaska High School.
+My name is Liv, I use they/them pronouns, and I am a Junior at Onalaska High School.
 I love art, any music related activities, writing, and activism.
 I joined PATCH for the opportunity to expand my knowledge on the health related side of teen issues but also because, as a teen, I think it is very important to feel comfortable with your health provider.